97th Air Refueling Squadron: Air Refueling

-Propeller-driven tankers
+Propeller-driven tankers in Texas and Montana

 The 97th Air Refueling Squadron was activated in March 1949 and assigned to the 97th Bombardment Group at Biggs Air Force Base, Texas.
 The squadron was initially equipped with the Boeing KB-29M Superfortress.
 The KB-29M was equipped with a hose system developed by the British in which the tanker trailed a hose to the receiver and fuel was gravity-fed.
 The tanker trailed a "hauling line" which was trapped by the receiver, reeled in and attached to the receiver fuel system.
 The system was perilous and the KB-29Ms were retired in a few years.

 On 1 September 1950, the squadron was the first to receive the improved KB-29P, which was equipped with a boom and used pumps to deliver the fuel more rapidly.
 However, the squadron remained below strength until 1952.

 The squadron upgraded to Boeing KC-97 Stratofreighters in 1954.
 The unit frequently deployed from Biggs to England, Newfoundland and Labrador, completing its last unit deployment as it was moving to Montana.
 In the mid-1950s, Strategic Air Command (SAC) began to move its KC-97 refueling strength to the northern United States.
 The move to Montana-based the squadron ahead of the faster Boeing B-47 Stratojets it would refuel, and on their programmed route.

 In 1957, the squadron moved to Malmstrom Air Force Base to fill out the 4061st Air Refueling Wing, which had been formed the previous month with the 407th Air Refueling Squadron.
 During the 1958 Lebanon Crisis, the squadron provided support for the 92d Bombardment Wing.
 In July 1961, the 4061st wing was inactivated and the 97th was assigned to the 9th Bombardment Wing at Mountain Home Air Force Base, although it remained at Malmstrom and was attached to the host 341st Combat Support Group there.
 It was discontinued in March 1964 as part of the phaseout of KC-97 aircraft from the active duty force.